 7.4.1.
 If you wish to amend any part of your booking after your contract with us has come into existence (for example, transferring to a different hotel, amending to multiple hotels, asking for a different departure date, adding extra people or transferring the booking to another person) you should contact us and we will tell you if we can meet your requests.
 All amendments are subject to availability.

 7.4.2.
-In the event of any changes to your car rental reservation, including named drivers, special requests or the rental itself, it will result in your booking being re-priced.
+In the event of any changes to your car rental reservation, including named drivers, removal of extras, such as, but not limited to, child seats, GPS, additional insurances, etc. or the rental itself, it will result in your booking being re-priced.
 Any increases in price will be passed on to you in addition to the applicable amendment fee, whilst any decreases will be refunded to you less any applicable cancellation or amendment fees as advised at time of booking (see Clause 7.6).

 7.4.3.
 If you have booked a Package and wish to reduce the duration of your hotel or car arrangements, this may not always be possible due to the restrictions attached to the type of air fare booked.
 You should contact us and we will tell you if we can meet your requests.

 7.4.4.
 If we can make the amendments you request, then you must pay us any additional charges made by the suppliers of the services (e.g. hotel, car rental company) to make the changes.
-In addition we will charge you an amendment fee.
+In addition we will charge you an amendment fee, which is non-refundable in the event you later cancel your booking.
 The amendment fee charged will be determined by the currency of your booking and the type of change you are requesting, and is advised at time of booking (see Clause 7.6).

 7.4.7.
 Alterations to your airline ticket will be dealt with in accordance with the relevant airline's conditions of carriage and all relevant ticket conditions.
 Please note that some types of tickets may be non-refundable and non-changeable.